Ways of Giving

-Pledges: You may wish to extend your gifts over a period of time, especially if you plan to be a major gift donor.
-Most contributors who use this approach prepare or complete a written pledge letter and send it to SPH Advancement.
-This letter should outline the amount of the pledge, the payment schedule, and any specific designation for the gift.
-For purposes of the Carolina First Campaign, we are asking pledge donors to fulfill their commitment within five years, though special circumstances may warrant a longer time period.
+Pledges: You may wish to extend your gifts over a period of time, especially if it is a major gift.
+You can do so by filling out a pledge form and sending it to SPH Advancement.
+The form will allow you to outline the amount of the pledge, the payment schedule, and where the gift will go.
+Most donors fulfill their commitment within three to five years, though special circumstances may warrant a longer time period.
 You may fulfill your pledge with gifts of cash, securities or other forms of personal or real property.

 Naming Opportunities: One way we recognize substantial gifts is by naming endowed funds for faculty professorships, student scholarships or dedicated research.
 The School also names facilities in honor or memory of donors or family members who support the School and its much-needed programs and facilities.
 We invite you to learn More about ways that you can make a difference at the UNC Gillings School of Global Public Health.